CoderDojo/cp-local-development/README.md

 * Loading test data into your fresh setup
 * Making code changes

+###Not what you were looking for?
+Please visit [the our documentation repository](https://github.com/CoderDojo/community-platform/blob/master/README.md) for more information about the project.
+We log [issues in the documentation repository here](https://github.com/CoderDojo/community-platform/issues).

 ## Install Tools

 To develop for Zen you need the following tools installed: